What is an API Gateway?

 In simple terms, what is an api gateway?

-An API Gateway acts as a mediator between client applications and backend services in microservices architecture.
+An API Gateway acts as a mediator between client applications and the backend services within the microservices architecture.
 It is a software layer that functions as a single endpoint for various APIs performing tasks such as request composition, routing, and protocol translation.
 The API gateway controls requests and responses by managing the traffic of APIs while enforcing security policies.
-This simplifies API management by providing one central point of control which aids developers in focusing on building individual services rather than being encumbered by complex networks of APIs.
+This simplifies API management by providing one central point of control which aids developers in focusing on building individual services rather than being encumbered by complex networks of APIs, including tasks such as user authentication and rate limiting.

 How do API Gateways Work?